E-P-T/Homework/UladzimirFiodarau/final_task/README.md

 1. Installation as script:
 ```
-1.1. copy or extract root directory of script (final_task) with all files and subdirectories to a local directory
+1.1. copy or extract root directory of script (final_task) with all files and subdirectories to a local directory and open terminal

 1.2.
 Install and activate virtual environment, to do it, use following commands while being in root directory of the script: